 Which accounting software features does your small business need?

 Accounting software offers many features and tools that can help you manage your finances.
 It should cater to your business's needs, making it easy to accomplish routine accounting tasks.
 It should also help you see the big picture of how your business is performing.
-Michelle Devereux, owner of Back Office Support Services (BOSS), an ERP company that helps businesses manage their finances, notes that tailoring accounting solutions to a client's unique needs helps the client better understand its business and plan for the future.

 Basic accounting features.
 Most small businesses can make do with accounting software that offers basic functions like invoicing (both by email and snail mail), income and expense tracking, financial report generation, and customer management.
 However, if your business sells more than just a few products, you also want software that tracks your inventory, manages vendors and assists you with purchase ordering.
 Or, if your business provides services, you want a program that makes it easy to track time and invoice billable hours.

-Timesaving automations.
+Time-saving automations.
 Some accounting software can be set up to automatically send recurring invoices and past-due notifications, saving you time with your invoicing and accounts receivable tasks.
 Others can save you time reconciling your accounts by suggesting transaction matches.
 If your business provides customers with quotes or estimates, look for a program that converts these documents to invoices in just a few clicks.
 Or, if you carry inventory, look for a system that reorders products by automatically creating purchase orders when items drop below a set threshold.

 Add-on services.
 Accounting software add-ons, such as payment processing and payroll services, make it easy to accept invoice payments online and pay employees.
 Although these services usually cost extra, they're convenient to use, and the costs may be comparable to what you'd pay elsewhere.

 Third-party integrations.
 Accounting software can make it easier to run your business by integrating with the programs and services you already use, automatically sharing data between systems in real time.
-Popular integrations include POS systems, payment processing, advanced inventory management, ecommerce, ERP, CRM, email marketing and Google apps.
+Popular integrations include POS systems, payment processing, advanced inventory management, e-commerce, ERP, CRM, email marketing and Google apps.

-Question to ask when evaluating accounting software
+Questions to ask when evaluating accounting software

 When you've narrowed your choices to your top two or three options, sign up for the free trials so you can see for yourself whether the accounting software has the features you need, is easy to use and saves you time.
 Call the software companies to get a feel for their customer service so you can feel confident that you'll receive the support you need should you experience an issue with the program.